embrio-tech/easy-rbac-plus/README.md

     yarn test

-:construction: Test are work in progress.
+:construction: Tests are work in progress.

 ### Commit